-I’ve always heard that life slows down during a tragedy, enabling you to catalogue the minutest details you might not have otherwise noticed.
-In these cruelly stretched moments, colors are sharper and whispers are louder as disaster etches its indelible stain on your memory.
+I’ve always heard that life slows down during a tragedy, enabling you to catalogue the minutest details.
+In these cruelly stretched moments, colors are sharper and whispers are louder as disaster inscribes its indelible mark on your memory.
 We were watching the Swansea vs. Everton match, and through the window we saw people run past our backyard, into the open field.
 Everyone was pointing.

 In idle conversation, people ask, “What would you save, if your house were on fire?”
-Have you ever noticed how brooding intellectuals always seem to ask that question in quasi-deep indie movies?
+Have you ever noticed how brooding intellectuals always ask that question in quasi-deep indie movies?
 It’s like a litmus test for character, as though it’s gauche or shallow to value your belongings.
-My books are my most prized possessions; they’re memories and friends.
-The Harry Potter books I waited for in midnight lines; the expensive art and architecture tomes with their bright, glossy pages; the carefully preserved single issue comics, nestled in their sheer, plastic wrappers; dog-eared, USED-stickered, college textbooks; dictionaries of multiple languages; shelves upon shelves of packed and stacked novels and anthologies, and my mother’s college poetry books.
-If catastrophe struck, I assumed I would protect these books, but they flitted through my mind quickly, no more than an errant thought.
+My books are my most prized possessions—they’re memories and friends.
+The Harry Potter books I waited for in midnight lines; the expensive art and architecture tomes with their bright, glossy pages; the carefully preserved single issue comics, nestled in their sheer plastic wrappers; dog-eared, USED-stickered college textbooks; English, Spanish, and German dictionaries; shelves upon shelves of packed and stacked novels and anthologies; and my mother’s college poetry books.
+If catastrophe struck, I assumed I would protect my collection, but they flitted through my mind quickly, no more than an errant thought.

-My mom opened the backdoor, to see what the strangers were pointing at, and immediately ran back in, the letter F caught between teeth and lip.
+My mom opened the backdoor to see what the strangers were pointing at and immediately ran back in, the letter F caught between teeth and lip.
 I remember thinking, Fox?
 Did the fox come back?
-In a flash, I saw him trotting away, the neck of a stray kitten caught between his firm jaws.
+In a flash, I saw him trotting away with a stray kitten caught between his firm jaws.
 I had enough time to wonder, Is F a labiodental fricative?
 I never considered a fire, and it still didn’t resonate even after she sputtered the rest of the word.
-I stepped out onto the back patio, concerned that I was wearing my Strictly Indoors Only slippers, and saw a plume of white smoke struggling against the nascent, red-orange fireball, as though each were vying to escape the house first.
+I stepped out onto the back patio, concerned that I was wearing my Strictly Indoors Only slippers, and saw a plume of white smoke struggling against a nascent red-orange fireball as though each were vying to escape the house first.
 I ran back inside, screaming, “FIRE!
 WAKE UP!”
-Everything was so quiet outside, nobody yelled – they just pointed.
+Everything was quiet outside.
+Nobody yelled—they just pointed.

-During the ungodly early Chelsea vs. Arsenal match, my phone died, and I couldn’t think of a good enough reason to bother getting up to charge it.
+During the ungodly early Chelsea vs. Arsenal match, my phone died and I couldn’t think of a good enough reason to bother getting up to charge it.
 I stood there, with the useless phone in my hand, stunned.
-When I found the landline to call 911, my voice was trembling, and I remember wanting to shake the dispatcher for being so calm.
+When I found the landline to call 911, my voice was trembling and I remember wanting to shake the dispatcher for being so calm.
 She kept repeating that units were on their way, and suddenly everything was loud, like life’s volume had been turned up by hidden remote.
-I peered out the front window, and I saw the first red engine, surrounded by gawking neighbors.
-It was a scene ripped out of Sylvia Plath’s first stanza of Aftermath:
+I peered out the front window and I saw the first red engine, surrounded by gawking neighbors.
+It was a scene ripped from the initial stanza of Sylvia Plath’s Aftermath:

 Compelled by calamity’s magnet